-A reverse mortgage is not for everyone.
-Our goal is to work with trusted financial and legal advisors to help determine if a reverse mortgage meets the needs of your client.
-We can accomplish this by providing detailed loan scenarios to you (with your client’s permission) and personal consultation with our staff to help reach a decision that is aligned with the interest of all parties.
+A reverse mortgage loan is not for everyone.
+We can provide detailed loan scenarios to you (with your client’s permission) to help reach a decision that is aligned with the interest of all parties.
 We are upfront with all our clients about the advantages and disadvantages of a reverse mortgage.

 Reverse mortgages provide many advantages for the senior borrower.
 Here is a short list of just a few: